Young Dro

 D'Juan Montrel Hart (born January 15, 1979), better known by his stage name Young Dro, is an American rapper.
-Best known for his association with fellow Atlanta-based rapper T.I., Dro signed with his label, Grand Hustle Entertainment, an imprint of Atlantic Records in 2004.
-His debut album, Best Thang Smokin' (2006), peaked at number 3 on the Billboard 200 and was led by the single "Shoulder Lean" (featuring T.I.), which peaked within the Top 10 of the Billboard Hot 100.
-After several mixtapes, he released his second album High Times (2013), in a joint venture with Grand Hustle and independent distributor Entertainment One Music; its lead single, "FDB", peaked at number 30 on the Hot R&B/Hip-Hop Songs chart.
-He is featured on prominent songs by other atists, including the hits "Ain't I" by Yung L.A. in 2008, "Nasty" by Bandit Gang Marco in 2014, and "Pricey" by J. Cole and Ari Lennox in 2024.
+Best known for his association with fellow Atlanta-based rapper T.I., Dro signed with his label, Grand Hustle, an imprint of Atlantic Records in 2003.
+His debut studio album, Best Thang Smokin' (2006), peaked at number three on the Billboard 200 and was led by the single "Shoulder Lean" (featuring T.I.), which peaked within the top ten of the Billboard Hot 100.
+After several mixtapes, his second album, High Times (2013), was released through a joint venture with Grand Hustle and independent distributor Entertainment One Music; its lead single, "FDB", peaked at number two on the Bubbling Under Hot 100 chart.

+He has guest appeared on several Billboard Hot 100 entries for other artists, including "Ain't I" by Yung L.A. in 2008, "Nasty" by Bandit Gang Marco in 2014, and "Pricey" by J. Cole and Ari Lennox in 2024.

 Biography

 1980–2006: Early life and Best Thang Smokin

-On January 15, 1980, Young Dro was born D'Juan Hart in Southwest Atlanta, Georgia.
+On January 15, 1979, Young Dro was born D'Juan Hart in Southwest Atlanta, Georgia.
+He was raised in Bankhead, Atlanta.
 His inspiration for wanting to rap came from the success of one of his best friends, Chris "Daddy Mack" Smith, one half of Kris Kross.
 Musically speaking however, Goodie Mob—also west Atlanta natives—had the biggest impact on him.
 Hart embarked on his professional career around 1999 when he signed to bass music rapper Raheem the Dream's local Atlanta label, Tight 4 Life, under the moniker Dro.
 He released the regional hit "Yes Sir", and an independent album titled I Got That Dro, around the same time T.I. released his debut, I'm Serious.
 Although Hart had known T.I. since the early 1990s, they grew apart for some time.
 In 2004, Young Dro signed a recording contract with T.I.'s label imprint, Grand Hustle.
 Young Dro released his commercial debut single "Shoulder Lean", in the summer of 2006.
 The song had heavy rotation on BET and MTV2, and its cellular phone ringtone sold over 500,000 units.
 The hit single was featured on his major-label debut Best Thang Smokin', released on August 29, 2006.
 The album debuted at number three on the US Billboard 200 chart.